Frosti385/Programmierprojekt/README.md

 ## How to use

 1. git clone https://github.com/Frosti385/Programmierprojekt.git
 2. cd Programmierprojekt
+3. cd website
-3. pip install virtualenv
+4. pip install virtualenv
-4. python -m venv env
+5. python -m venv env
-5. .\env\Scripts\activate
+6..\env\Scripts\activate
-6. pip install -r .\requirements.txt
+7. pip install -r .\requirements.txt

 ### Run API

-1. python website/main.py
+1. python main.py

 When the API starts, the pretrained network(resnet-152) and the trained epoch (model) with the accuracy of 95% are downloaded.
 The model is downloaded via web request (python package "requests") from the netcase server of the Hochschule Osnabrück because the file is to big for Github.